Skip to main content

 • Use readable verbs

-• Limit unnecessary relation types
+• Limit unnecessary relationship types

 • Use style and color to improve readability, not to compensate for unclear naming